Newsletter Subscribe

 Small and medium-sized businesses across the UAE are realizing that government procurement now depends on more than pricing, technical capability, or proposal quality.
 As the UAE accelerates its diversification and industrial development goals, the National In-Country Value (ICV) Program has become a central factor in evaluating suppliers.
 Understanding how ICV works is now essential for SMEs that want to compete effectively in public and semi-government tenders.

-The goal of the ICV Program is clear: strengthen the UAE’s economy by rewarding companies that contribute locally through hiring Emiratis, building local supply chains, manufacturing within the region, and retaining economic value inside the country.
-For SMEs, this creates new opportunities to compete on their financial footprint, not just their size.
+The aim of the ICV Program is evident: it aims to promote the UAE economy by encouraging companies that make their contribution to the UAE economy, either by hiring Emiratis, developing a local supply chain, manufacturing in the region, and adding value to the country.
+In the case of SMEs, there are new opportunities to compete based on their economic contribution, apart from their size.

 Before participating in major tenders, SMEs need to understand how ICV scoring works, what documentation is required, and how certification impacts eligibility.
 Below is a clear breakdown of everything that matters for growing businesses.